afoxinsocks/foxie-clock/ELECTRONICS.md

 ## Step 4

 Begin by soldering one of the pins for each button.
-After doing so, double check at the buttons are still flush against the PCB -- the tolerances on the back of the 3d printed case require these buttons to be exactly flush next to the PCB.
+After doing so, double check that the buttons are still right against the PCB -- the tolerances on the back of the 3d printed case require these buttons to be exactly flush to the PCB.

 ![](/images/assembly_step4.jpg)